 Target: Tan Kiat How, Senior Minister of State, Ministry of National Development, Singapore

-Goal: Pursue maximum legal penalties against the individuals charged in connection with allegedly abandoning dozens of cats inside a vacant apartment without adequate food or water.
+Goal: Pursue maximum legal penalties against the individuals charged with abandoning dozens of cats inside a vacant apartment without adequate food or water.

 A horrifying case came to light after authorities say they discovered 71 cats confined inside a vacant apartment for nearly two years.
 Officials allege that they found nine cats dead before rescuers could intervene, while surviving animals were living without sufficient food or water in conditions described as severely unsanitary and psychologically traumatic.
 Many of the rescued cats reportedly showed signs of extreme emaciation, fear, and prolonged suffering.